How to Install Git on Arch Linux

 sudo pacman -Rns git

-The -Rns flags perform a complete removal: -R removes the package, -n (nosave) deletes configuration files instead of creating .pacsave backups, and -s (recursive) removes dependencies that are no longer required by other packages.
+The -Rns flags remove the package, delete package backup configuration files instead of creating .pacsave files, and remove dependencies that no other installed package requires.

 Verify Git Removal